peterpolidoro/machine-communication-presentation/text.md

 something you have to be careful about when using a purely mechanical communication scheme.

+Sometimes you have no choice but to require your mechanical parts to have very high precision with reliable techniques for aligning them and calibrating them.
+Optical components in a microscope are an example.
+Ideally, though, you can make your design tolerant to imperfections and misalignment and that sort of design talent can take years of experience to achieve.

 [Yet Another Transmitter](human-robot-transmitter)

 So the researcher wants you to go back to the drawing board and think of yet